Earnn/python-engineer/README.md

 # Tweet's Project

-A simple data fetching from twitter
+A simple data fetching from twitter.

 ## Getting Started